gammapy/gammapy/docs/modeling/index.rst

 	source = SkyModel(spectral_model=pwl, spatial_model=gauss, name="my-source")
 	print(source)

-In addition a `name` can be assigned to model as an identifier for models with multiple components.
+In addition a ``name`` can be assigned to model as an identifier for models with multiple components.

-The `SkyDiffuseCube` can be used to represent source models based on templates.
+The `gammapy.modeling.models.SkyDiffuseCube` can be used to represent source models based on templates.
 It can be created from an existing FITS file:

 .. code:: python